Starborn/cogai/webinars/README.md

 _Please feel free to edit this section with your suggestions for the initial webinar._

 * A presentation by Dave Raggett on his work on plausible reasoning, including the [web-based demo](https://www.w3.org/Data/demos/chunks/reasoning/) for plausible reasoning (inspired by Allan Collins), analogical reasoning (inspired by Dendre Gentner), fuzzy reasoning (inspired by Lotfi Zadeh), and the potential for fuzzy quantifiers and modifiers as an extension to traditional logic
+* A presentation by Paola Di Maio on the intersection of reasoning as proposed in the CogAI framework vs reasoning in knowledge representation and ontology
 * An open discussion moderated by Dave Raggett on recent work on deep learning, e.g. OpenAI's [DALL•E 2](https://openai.com/dall-e-2/) and Google's [DreamBooth](https://dreambooth.github.io), current limitations, and the challenges for achieving scalable learning for machine-based reasoning, see e.g., [fundamental limitations/drawbacks of deep learning everyone should know](https://medium.com/mlearning-ai/fundamental-limitations-drawbacks-of-deep-learning-models-everyone-should-know-71c6176575d5) (Sharad Joshi on medium.com)
 * _others to be added_